Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: H alpha profile fit

 Fig.~\ref{fig:fwhmselected} shows that the H$\alpha$ emission lines have a Lorentzian profile rather than a Gaussian profile.
 This broadening could be a result of electron scattering or the presence of moving material, or both, though not moving at velocities comparable to those of SN ejecta.
 To estimate the FWHM of the H$\alpha$ lines, we combine a Lorentzian function, representing the spectral line, with a constant background to account for the underlying continuum.
 Fig.~\ref{fig:fwhmselected} shows examples of Lorentzian fits applied to selected spectra.

-To fit the broader emission features and minimise the influence of the narrow emission peak at the centre of the H$\alpha$ profile, we exclude the data points in close proximity to the H$\alpha$ narrow peak -- specifically, within $\pm$ 160~km s$^{-1}$ -- for MMT/BlueChannel 1200 grating and MMT/Binospec spectra.
-For spectra with lower resolution, we exclude a larger range around the peak to account for the unresolved narrow component.
+To fit the broader emission features and minimise the influence of the narrow emission peak at the centre of the H$\alpha$ profile, we exclude the data points in close proximity to the H$\alpha$ narrow peak -- specifically, within $\pm$ 160~km s$^{-1}$ for the high-resolution spectra.
 The extent of the area excluded varies with the resolution of the instrument, which affects the estimated FWHM of H$\alpha$, making it either narrower or broader.
 Given that some of the H$\alpha$ profiles are asymmetric with a red hump, we mirrored the red wing of the line profile over to the blue side to create a symmetric profile.
 This method was consistently applied to all spectra to maintain uniformity in our FWHM analysis.
 Consequently, the estimated FWHM can be larger if the red side is stronger (see Figs.~\ref{fig:fwhmbch1200}, \ref{fig:fwhmDeimos1200}, and ~\ref{fig:fwhmbok1200}) or smaller if the red side is weaker (see Figs.~\ref{fig:fwhmbino}).
 The Lorentzian fits, shown by dotted points in the figures, are confined to the velocity range of $-5000$ to 5000 km s$^{-1}$.